 That freedom to visit is something that hasn’t been available to seniors residing in residential facilities across the nation for the last year, leading to mental health concerns and feelings of depression, anxiety, and isolation.
 In-home care alleviates all of those issues.

-When it comes to analyzing the cost for an assisted living facility, it gets tricky.
-The average cost of memory care in an assisted living facility is quoted at $6,000 per month.
-The “tricky” part is that $6,000 is a baseline charge.
+When it comes to analyzing the cost for an assisted living or nursing facility, it gets tricky.
+The average cost of memory care in an assisted living facility is quoted at $4,635 per month.
+Nursing home facilities cost an average of $9,305 per month in the U.S. The tricky thing about those costs is that the monthly fee is a baseline charge.
 That fee accounts for the client’s room and board, as well as basic on-site amenities.

 From that baseline, assisted living communities attach “add-on” fees for many of the activities of daily living services.
 This can mean multiple daily charges per day for things like: